How to Enable Application Performance Monitoring¶

 .
 Open ddtrace.conf

-, where inputs
+, the inputs

-## Navigate to the ddtrace directory
+## Enter the ddtrace directory

 cd /usr/local/datakit/conf.d/ddtrace/